 They’re some of the oldest inhabitants of Earth, so they’ve had a while to evolve the sophisticated antibacterial weaponry used to kill the competition.
+Some bacteria, for example, inject deadly enzymes into rival cells that rapidly degrade their protective walls, causing the contents of the cell to spill out.
+While it can take millions of years for such sophisticated defense mechanisms to evolve, it doesn’t take them long to spread in bacterial communities.
 Sea Slug Steals Photosynthesis Genes From Algae.
 The brilliant emerald green sea slug, Elysia chlorotica, spends months living on sunlight just like plants.

 The discovery could explain why squid seem to be one of the few species doing well out of the damage humans are inflicting on the oceans and climate.
 Messenger RNA (mRNA) transfers genetic information from our DNA to the ribosomes that synthesize proteins within cells.
 Most of the time, the mRNA is transcribed reliably, serving as an instructional memo for protein building.
 As a paper published in eLife puts it: “The central dogma of biology maintains that genetic information passes faithfully from DNA to RNA to proteins.”